BVLC/caffe/docs/mnist.md

 Um...
 How about GPU training?
 -----------------------------

 You just did!
-All the training were carried out on the GPU.
+All the training was carried out on the GPU.
 In fact, if you would like to do training on CPU, you can simply change one line in `lenet_solver.prototxt`:

     # solver mode: 0 for CPU and 1 for GPU
     solver_mode: 0